lamar-software/house-styles/README.md

 ```

 - There should _always_ be a line break between core Angular imports and Angular Material imports, with the Angular core  imports before Angular Material imports.
-- Library imports should be alphabetical, using the librari path suffix as your point of reference.
+- Library imports should be alphabetical, using the library path suffix as your point of reference.

 ## Git
 ### Issue Types